 Easter is quickly approaching so check out these five activities that don’t include painting eggs (sort of).

-Easter is time for spending with family and friends.
-Give these five activities a go and enjoy a fun-filled Easter break.
+Easter is time for spending with family – as much as is possible during this current self-isolation period.
+So why not give these five activities a go and enjoy a fun-filled Easter break this weekend.

 Along with Easter comes spring.
 Plant some flowers in your garden or buy new plants for your home to bring in this holiday season.
 Taking care of plants and gardening is a great way to teach your little ones about nature.